William Clarke College

 Fees: Consult the College website for information regarding fees, costs and scholarships

 Intake Years: Years P, K, 5 and 7.
 Other vacancies may occur.

 Special Programs: William Clarke College has two main schools – Primary School (P–6) and Secondary School (7–12).
 The formative years of Primary School provide students with the opportunity to build confidence and skills as a learner.
 Students will commence their journey in understanding themselves, how they learn and the learning process.
 Deep understanding is achieved through quality teaching, the establishment of meaningful relationships, exposure to a broad curriculum and a rich array of co-curricular activities.

 Secondary School begins to prepare students for success beyond the successes they have experienced during their time at the College.
 We intentionally shift the focus forward, developing problem-solving and presentation skills, creative thinking, digital literacy and other enterprise skills that will prepare students for a dynamic and changing workforce.
 Through varied programs and opportunities both in and outside the classroom, we aim to equip students with the leadership skills, emotional maturity and resilience needed to thrive in today’s world.

-Enrolment: Interested families are encouraged to apply 24 months (except Preparatory School, which is 12 months) prior to entry.
+Enrolment: Our Enrolments Team welcomes your inquiry and are on hand to chat about what the College has to offer your family.
+Interested families are encouraged to apply 24 months (except Preparatory School, which is 12 months) prior to entry.
 However, applications at any time.
 Enrolment process can be found on the website.

 General Comments: How do schools in partnership with parents prepare young people to thrive in an increasingly complex, globalised world?
 A world that is characterised by change, technological innovation and in great need of virtuous leaders who possess robust thinking, moral courage and vision.
 These ideas have inspired our passion to build a Christ-centred community that seeks to develop extraordinary learners with a passion to serve others.
 This is our purpose.